bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 </p>

-But I have an event listener for each of these, and you can test it by adding **console.log** or an alert.
+But I have an event listener for each of these, and you can test it by adding <b>console.log</b> or an alert.
 Now if I go over here and test this, when I click on one of these, I get clicked!
 We&apos;ve put an event listener on each of the menu links.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 74. 'this' keyword in javascript (47) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->